Speak to a local memory care advisor 24/7: (888) 595-9951

 Scenic View Retirement Home

-Scenic View Retirement Home is known for providing memory care in Greene county, Pennsylvania.
-It can accommodate no more than 20 elderly residents.
-Scenic View Retirement Home provides luxurious amenities that include scheduled escort services, home-like community rooms that promote socialization and special lighting in all areas to help with memory to any seniors who reside in Graysville, PA and nearby areas.
-Scenic View Retirement Home is located at 190 Valley Church Rd, 15337 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Scenic View Retirement Home is known for providing Alzheimer’s care in Greene county, Pennsylvania.
+It can accommodate a maximum of 20 dementia residents.
+Scenic View Retirement Home provides luxury amenities that include alarmed and monitored exits, dementia-trained nurses on staff and special dementia and Alzheimer’s programs to increase feelings of comfort to any seniors with dementia who reside in Graysville, PA and nearby areas.
+Scenic View Retirement Home is situated at 190 Valley Church Rd, 15337 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 Advanced Personal Care Home